 As there are only a few customers, the Group assessed the risk of loss of the customer individually based on its financial information and past trend of payments.
 All of these customers have low risk of default.

-The following table provides information about the exposure to credit risk and ECLs for trade receivables as at 31 July 2020 which are grouped together as they are expected to have similar risk nature.
+The following table provides information about the exposure to credit risk and ECLs for trade receivables as at the end of the reporting period which are grouped together as they are expected to have similar risk nature.